 Examples of long-term investments we have made as part of the strategy include Marico (India) and Tech Mahindra (India).
+Further holdings for the strategy can be found on our interactive map.

 Marico is a particularly well-managed Indian consumer company.
 The company's core product is Parachute, a coconut oil that can be used for both cooking and as hair oil.
 Cash flows from this business have been used to slowly build up a broad-based portfolio of consumer products with a particular emphasis on health and well-being.
 Products range from low GI rice and low cholesterol cooking oil to massala porridge.
 According to some estimates, India now has the largest number of type-2 diabetics globally, and obesity has become one of the most important public health challenges facing the country.
-Given Marico's strong emphasis on healthy products, the Company appears well placed to contribute to, and benefit from, a move to healthier consumer choices.
+Given Marico's strong emphasis on healthy products, the company appears well placed to contribute to, and benefit from, a move to healthier consumer choices.